-This lightly marinated Italian green bean salad is a simple side dish perfect for spring and summer meals.
-Dress it with our Oil-Free Italian Vinaigrette for a low-fat green bean salad, or use your favorite store-bought Italian vinaigrette.
+This cold Italian green bean salad is a simple side dish perfect for spring and summer meals.
+Dress it with our Fat-Free Italian Dressing for a low-fat green bean salad, or use your favorite store-bought Italian vinaigrette.
 Quick, fresh, and so delicious!

 Spring has really been teasing us this year, back and forth with SO many chilly days!
 But now that warm weather is officially upon us, salads and fresh vegetable side dishes like this Italian green bean salad feel extra enjoyable!

-Also, 2022 has an almost palpable vibe of being the year we fully acknowledge how much we need and miss human connection.
+Also, this year has an almost palpable vibe of being the year we fully acknowledge how much we need and miss human connection.
 Everyone seems to be craving fun, laid back get togethers, and sharing food and stories with friends and family - like we used to do.

 In just 20 minutes you can have this Italian green bean salad prepped and ready.
 Beautiful and healthy side dishes don't get much easier than this.